avsm/mirage-www/tmpl/wiki/xen-suspend.md

 the mechanism by which the grant code works is via shared memory pages, and these pages are [owned by xen](https://github.com/mirage/xen/blob/8940a13d6de1295cfdc4a189e0a5610849a9ef59/xen/common/grant_table.c#L1239) and not by the domain itself, which causes problems when suspending the VM as we will see shortly.
-Although the grant pages are mapped on demand, this is fine as we are now in a non-blocking part of the suspend code, and no other Lwt threads will be scheduled.
+Although the grant pages are mapped on demand, and thus could be remapped before we've finished, this is fine as we are actually now in a non-blocking part of the suspend code, and no other Lwt threads will be scheduled.

 At this point we call the C function in